1. Knowledge Base

 In the case of Simple, interest will always be calculated against the principal balance amount.

 Whereas in the case of Compound, interest will be calculated against the total balance amount.
 In short, if interest is unpaid, your clients will be charged interest on top of interest because it is calculated on the balance owed.
-For example, if your invoices give a 30 day grace period, then no interest is calculated within the first 30 days.
+For example, if your invoices give a 30-day grace period, no interest is calculated within the first 30 days.
 On day 31, it would start to calculate interest on the unpaid balance owed at the percentage that you have assigned it.

 Click on Clients>Settings>Invoice Settings.